Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Discussions

 One of the small but very important aspect is the constant dependence of velocity gradient amplitudes to both sonic and Alfvenic Mach number as when $M_s\gg 1$.
 This constancy is expected from theory but currently we cannot possibly apply it to observations since we do not observe the pure velocity map from spectroscopic data.
 This should be further studied both theoretically and numerically.
 The theory that we derived in \S \ref{sec:theory} depends also on the mode composition in the astrophysical turbulence, which is also a quantity that has no easy option to obtain.
 While there are attempts (\citealt{2018arXiv180801913Z,2019arXiv190701853M} ,Chepurnov et.al 2020) in acquiring them both numerically and based on the observed synchrotron data, such a method is not extended to the regime that we are tackling now.
 Due to the differences of the dependence of the $M_s$ and $M_A$ for the three different modes, it is possible to use gradient amplitude as a quantifier to estimate the relative weights of the modes, or at least the ratio between compressible and incompressible modes.
 We could see from Table \ref{tab:pred} that, in the case of sub-Alfvenic systems, there is a dependence on $M_A$ for Alfven modes but not for the two compressible modes.
 Measuring the value of $M_A$ could probably allow us to estimate the ratio of the modes since the variance of the gradient amplitudes from different modes is contributed by the squared sum of their respective dispersions.
 By modelling this the ratio of modes should be able to obtain.

 One of the very important caveat here that requires further study is the existence of rotation curve.
 In our discussion in \S \ref{sec:deconvolution} we do not take the effect of galactic shear into account since we would like to simplify our deviation.
 However for applications to large-scale data like the HI-maps, it is necessary to also consider the effect of galactic rotation.
 Fortunately this could be possibly studied both numerically and observationally by introducing a proper rotation curve model that corresponds to our galaxy.
-The quality of the wing channel is also a concern in the method of \S \ref{sec:deconvolution}, since if there is only a limited number of the channels provided, the deconvolution algorithm might not have enough data in acquiring the PPV cube.
+The quality of the wing channel is also a concern in the method of \S \ref{sec:deconvolution}, since if there is only a limited number of the channels provided, the deconvolution algorithm might not have enough data in acquiring the PPV cube. {\torefereeone Another caveat in the gradient amplitude is that, there do exist a variation of intensity gradient amplitude statistics due to the different weighting of modes and the line of sight effects, which both of them are hard to estimate in observations.
+Comparatively, the centroid gradient amplitude would be more robust in terms of real application if one could accept $\sigma_{\nabla C}\sim M_s^\alpha$ with $1<\alpha<2$ as acquired in Fig \ref{fig:n.IGVCGn}. }